azagniotov/stubby4j/README.md

     * Also sets basic authorisation HTTP header using provided encoded credentials.
     * The credentials should be base-64 encoded using the following format - username:password
     *
     * @param uri           URI for the HTTP request
-    * @param encodedCredentials Base 64 encoded username and password for the basic authorisation HTTP header
+    * @param authorization {@link Authorization} object holding the HTTP header authorization type & value
     * @return StubbyResponse with HTTP status code and message from the server
     * @throws Exception
     */
-   public StubbyResponse doGetUsingDefaults(final String uri, final String encodedCredentials) throws Exception
+   public StubbyResponse doGetUsingDefaults(final String uri, final Authorization authorization) throws Exception

    /**
     * Makes POST HTTP request to stubby